osawa-naotaka/unisearch/example/astro/README.md

 (upload "dist" directory to your http server)
 ```

-## How to use unisearch.js with Astro.js
+## How to use staticseek with Astro.js

 ### 1. Create index to static file